 Another key benefit of working as an intern is that the company you work with looks to you when they are hiring.
 If there is a position available that you are a good fit for, you have a much higher chance of being hired than someone who is new to the company.
 In fact, many industries with internships end up hiring their interns as full-time employees.

-When studying in a class environment, we typically learn how to do things through textbooks, coursework, and potentially professors who have worked in the industry.
+When studying in a class environment or through online web development courses, we typically learn how to do things through textbooks, coursework, and potentially professors who have worked in the industry.
 While this knowledge is helpful, knowing how a company works firsthand is invaluable.

 Not every company works the same and having a web development internship means you get inside knowledge of how the company operates and what they do from the start of a project until it is completed.
 Even if you don’t work as an employee with the company you intern with, you can still take the knowledge and information you gained from your experience and put it towards future work with a similar company or even your own projects.